Best Executive Resume Writing Strategies In 2023

 #9.
 Metrics: Show them the returns.

-I am certain you have created presentations to illustrate financial performance, so why are numbers hidden within your resume’s content?
+I am sure you have created presentations to illustrate financial performance, so why are numbers hidden within your resume’s content?

 #10.
 Links.
 Link building isn’t only for webmasters.

-When you write your executive resume, you should be plotting how it will market you in conjunction with your online presence (LinkedIn, Facebook, Instagram, and personal website).
+When you write your executive resume, you should plot how it will market you in conjunction with your online presence (LinkedIn, Facebook, Instagram, and personal website).

 Once you have decided how you are going to unfold and stream synchronistic information across all these online channels, your resume will serve as a centerpiece linking all of this information to create one cohesive brand.

 So, don’t forget to add those links (URLs) on your resume.